-Due to adverse diamond market conditions, partly exacerbated by the COVID-19 pandemic, the Company estimated the recoverable amount of the Diavik royalty and recorded an impairment charge of \$7.9 million.
+Due to adverse diamond market conditions, partly exacerbated by the COVID-19 pandemic, the Company estimated the recoverable amount of the Diavik royalty and, during the six months ended June 30, 2020, recorded an impairment charge of \$7.9 million.
 The recoverable amount of \$11.3 million was determined using a discounted cash flow model in estimating the fair value less costs of disposal.
 This is a level 3 measurement due to the unobservable inputs in the model.
-Key assumptions used in the cash flow forecast were: a mine life of approximately 3 years, a diamond price ranging from \$55-\$90 per carat and a 4% discount rate.
+Key assumptions used in the cash flow forecast were: a mine life of approximately three years, a diamond price ranging from \$55-\$90 per carat and a 4% discount rate.
 The recoverable amount of Diavik is most sensitive to changes in diamond prices and mine life.
-In isolation, a 10% decrease in diamond prices would result in a reduction in the recoverable amount of approximately \$1.2 million and a 1 year reduction in mine life would result in a reduction in the recoverable amount of approximately \$3.5 million.
+In isolation, a 10% decrease in diamond prices would result in a reduction in the recoverable amount of approximately \$1.2 million and a one year reduction in mine life would result in a reduction in the recoverable amount of approximately \$3.5 million.